finshift/docs/readme.md

 - API returns must be made in English (all translation will be done on the frontend where we will use NextJS)
 - All documentation will be in English
 - The frontend will use an i18n lib to make available initially a version in English and Portuguese (Brazil)
+- The Backend API documentation will be created using readme app (https://readme.com)

 &nbsp;